Null Lens™

 Before execution

-Next: why this control layer exists.
+Next: why this record matters.

 - Integrity can be independently verified by customer systems.